+Dr. Rebekka Friedman is Assistant Professor of International Relations in the Department of War Studies at King’s College London.
+Her research focuses on transitional justice, peace-building, gender, memory, and reconciliation.
 She has carried out extensive field research on formal and informal transitional justice and reconciliation in rural and urban areas of Sierra Leone and Peru.
-Her book, Competing Memories: Truth and Reconciliation in Sierra Leone and Peru, is coming out with Cambridge University Press in the spring of 2017
+Her book, Competing Memories: Truth and Reconciliation in Sierra Leone and Peru, came out with Cambridge University Press in 2017.
+She is co-editor (with Kirsten Ainley and Chris Mahony) of Evaluating Transitional Justice: Accountability and Peacebuilding in Post-Conflict Sierra Leone (Palgrave 2015).
+She is currently leading the two-year project “Hidden Voices“, funded by the European Social Research Council on gendered experiences of marginalisation and recovery in protracted social conflicts.

-“Implementing Transformative Justice: Survivors and Ex-Combatants at the Comisión de la Verdad y.
-Reconciliación in Peru.”
-Ethnic and Racial Studies, Special Issue: Rethinking Reconciliation and Transitional Justice after Conflict, (July 2017), pp. 1-20
+- Implementing Transformative Justice: Survivors and Ex-Combatants at the Comisión de la Verdad y Reconciliación in Peru.
+Ethnic and Racial Studies, 2017, 41(4): 701-720.

-“Transitional Justice, Popular Participation and Civil Society: Lessons from Sierra Leone and Peru.”
-In Transitional Justice in Sri Lanka, edited by Bhavani Fonseka (Center for Policy Alternatives), pp. 380-400
+- Transitional Justice, Popular Participation and Civil Society: Lessons from Sierra Leone and Peru. in Bhavani Fonseka (ed.), Transitional Justice in Sri Lanka.
+Center for Policy Alternatives, 380-400.

-“Remnants of a Checkered Past: the Reintegration of Female Tamil Tigers in Sri Lanka.”
-International Studies Quarterly (forthcoming, 2017)
+- Remnants of a Checkered Past: the Reintegration of Female Tamil Tigers in Sri Lanka.
+International Studies Quarterly (forthcoming).